 Deadline for Tax ERC

 Each year, you must submit Form 941 on the last day of the month following the end of the quarter.
-For example, if you plan to claim the ERTC in the first quarter, you must send in your information by April 30th for wages paid during January through March.
+For example, if you plan to claim the ERTC in the first quarter, you must send in your information by April 30th for wages paid from January through March.

 As mentioned earlier, if you need to amend your document, use Form 941-X to make your revisions.
 You have three years from the date you filed the original return.